sonyahack1/HackTheBox/README.md

 ---
 > [!IMPORTANT]
-> These writeups are created for educational purposes only.
+> These writeups are created `for educational purposes only`.
 Demonstration of tools and various pentesting techniques does not encourage their use outside the legal field.
-This repository should be used only for ethical purposes: to protect your own systems, improve cybersecurity skills, or within the framework of official agreements.
+This repository should be used `only for ethical purposes`: to protect your own systems, improve cybersecurity skills, or within the framework of official agreements.
-The author is not responsible for direct or indirect damage resulting from the illegal use of the presented materials
+`The author is not responsible for direct or indirect damage resulting from the illegal use of the presented materials`

 ---